zerga9/Train_departure_info/README.md

 ```
 As a User
-So I can see where one service stops,
+So I can see what time one service stops,
-I would like to see all the stops of a service
+I would like to see calling times of stops
 ```

 ### Still to do